jezzsantos/automate/docs/runtime.md

 The toolkit will be installed, and it will become the 'active' toolkit in use.

+!!! info
-> Once a toolkit has been installed into a codebase by anyone working on that codebase, it will be added to source control, and then be accessible to all contributors on a team.
+    Once a toolkit has been installed into a codebase by anyone working on that codebase, it will be added to source control, and then be accessible to all contributors on a team.
 No need for every contributor to install the toolkit after this point.
 However, every contributor will still need to install `automate` to their machine to use the toolkit.

 ### Listing installed toolkits

 You can view all the installed toolkits in your codebase: `automate list toolkits` (or `automate list all`)

+!!! info
-> This command will list all the installed toolkits and their respective names and versions.
+    This command will list all the installed toolkits and their respective names and versions.

 ### Upgrading a toolkit